With a wider awareness of what’s going on in your business, you will be surprised less often.

 ― Judy Blume, Author

-The second level are things you have a decent level of awareness about but they’re not crystal clear; a personal challenge one of your team are having, some process issues in a team somewhere else, some personnel issues in another department, some changes to the strategy that you’ve yet to hear about but have heard rumours, some customer complaints you’re hearing about, a person of interest in another department etc.
+The second level are things you have a decent level of awareness about but they’re not crystal clear; a personal challenge one of your team are having, some process issues in a team somewhere else, some personnel issues in another department, some changes to the strategy that you’ve seen but not fully digested, some customer complaints you’re hearing about, a person of interest in another department etc.

 The third level are things you’re only somewhat aware of – you have a partial awareness; rumours, hear-say, grapevine, passing comments, observations without facts, people in other teams you’ve not met yet etc